danielfrg/pelican-jupyter/README.md

 ## Recommend mode?

-Personally I like Method A - Option 2 since you only need to add a cell to the notebook and I usually write the whole article in the notebook.
+Personally I like Method A - Option 1 since I write the Notebooks first and then I just add the metadata file and keeps the notebook clean.

 The Liquid tag mode provide more flexibility to combine an existing notebook code or output with extra text on a Markdown.
 You can also combine 2 or more notebooks in this mode.